Bugaloo Buggy created by George

 look.
 Using a four-passenger body mounted on a Volkswagen

-floorpan, the buggy actually looked just like a bug - mixing well with
+floorpan, the buggy actually looked just like a bug - mixing well

 the show characters who could fly and walk on water like little flying